KnowPulse-KnowledgeBase/helium-exporter/_episodes/01-how-to-install-Helium-viewer-application.md

 ## Navigate to Helium Data Exporter

-When you land on [KnowPulse](https://knowpulse.usask.ca/) homepage, scroll down to the data section, click on the [Export to Helium](https://knowpulse.usask.ca/helium-exporter) to access the Helium module.
+When you land on [KnowPulse](https://knowpulse.usask.ca/) homepage, scroll down to the data section, click on the [Export to Helium](https://knowpulse.usask.ca/helium-exporter) to access the Helium Exporter.
 ![Screenshot of main code listing](../fig/helium-exporter-9.png)

 ## How to download and install Helium Pedigree Visualization Framework